 As it relates to the requirement to "set out" the appropriate wage determination in the bid proposal, the following steps may be used in an electronic proposal document:

 - The contracting agency may incorporate a copy of the appropriate wage determination in the proposal document.
-In this case, the contracting agency is responsible for notifying bidders and providing a copy of any modifications when a notice of the modification is published on the US Department of Labor's Wage Determination On Line web site, or published in the Federal Register, less than ten days before the opening of bids (29 CFR 1.6(c)).
-For modifications received less than ten days before the opening of bids, such modifications are effective unless the contracting agency finds that there is not a reasonable time available before bid opening to notify bidders of the modification (23 CFR 1.6(c)).
+In this case, the contracting agency is responsible for notifying bidders and providing a copy of any modifications when a notice of the modification is published on the SAM.gov Wage Determinations web site, or published in the Federal Register, less than ten days before the opening of bids (29 CFR 1.6(c)).
+For modifications received less than ten days before the opening of bids, such modifications are effective unless the contracting agency finds that there is not a reasonable time available before bid opening to notify bidders of the modification (29 CFR 1.6(c)).

 - The contracting agency may provide a web link in the bid proposal document or the request for proposal document that references the appropriate wage determination on the Wage Determination On Line web site or the appropriate wage determination that is posted on the State DOT's web site.
 The general decision number, state, construction type and county must be listed in the proposal to ensure that the appropriate determination is referenced.
 The contracting agency remains responsible for notifying all potential bidders of any modifications to the wage determination in accordance with the US Department of Labor's requirements in 29 CFR 1.6.

 The actual construction contract between the contracting agency and the construction contractor (or between the contracting agency and the design-builder) must incorporate all applicable wage determinations for that contract.
 It is not acceptable to reference wage determinations in the actual contract.